1958 1959 1960 1961 1962 1963 1964

 28 Title: Someday

-One Day The Seekers are an Australian
+One Day The Seekers was

-group, formed in Melbourne, Australia in 1962.
-The four-piece
+an Australian Folk-influenced group, formed in Melbourne, Australia

-band comprised female lead singer Judith Durham (born 3 Jul 1943), Athol Guy, Keith Potger and Bruce
+Judith Durham (3 Jul 1943 - 5 Aug 2022), Athol Guy, Keith Potger and

-They performed and recorded in Australia before going to the UK in
+Bruce Woodley.
+They performed and recorded in Australia before

-1964.
-There they were given the chance to perform on a few TV
+going to the UK in 1964.
+There they were given the chance to

-variety shows where they met Tom Springfield.
-He offered them
+perform on a few TV variety shows where they met Tom Springfield.

-Over" (in October 1965), through to 1967.
-They also
+Carnival Is Over" (in October 1965), through to 1967.

-group disbanded.
-In 1992 the members of the group met up for
+career, and the group disbanded.
+In 1992 the members of the

-the first time in 20 years and decided to perform a reunion concert
+group met up for the first time in 20 years and decided to perform a

-present time, including fiftieth anniversary tours of Australia and
+fiftieth anniversary tour of Australia and the UK in 2013/14. |

 29 Title: Blue